steveshogren/blog-source/source/_posts/2015-02-09-unusual-reasons-why-clojure-is-a-delight.markdown

 ## 2 - Amazing Editing

-Many arguments have been made over those contentious parenthesis.
+Many arguments have been made over those contentious parentheses.
 While the most powerful use of s-expressions is to easily allow macros, for the day to day, s-expressions have a very important
 use: amazing editing!